Skip to content ↓

 To receive a placement in one of the enhanced provisions, including here at Merrylands Primary School, a child must have:

-• the ability to benefit from access to mainstream classrooms with appropriate support from the centre (i.e. do not have a level of social anxiety, which may result in significantly high levels of challenging behaviour or have challenging behaviours which are entrenched and are additional to their autism)
+• The cognitive ability to access the mainstream academic curriculum with appropriate support from the autism support centre to overcome their barriers to learning (i.e. do not have a level of social anxiety, which may result in significantly high levels of challenging behaviour or have challenging behaviours which are entrenched and are additional to their autism)

 The purpose of the ASC is to ensure that the pupils attending the centre make progress as detailed within their Education Health and Care Plan.
 The idea is that the ASC can provide specialist support and guidance when the child feels overwhelmed; this will enable the child to spend increasing amounts of time accessing the classroom and engaging with their peers in a mainstream setting.